What is 'Brexit?'

 Until the nature of the UK's new relationship with the EU is agreed and the UK has left the EU, there is no change required to the design of the Blue Badges for disabled parking.

-Will the representation of the EU emblem on Isle of Man vehicle plates need to be changed?
+Will Isle of Man vehicle registration plates need to be changed?

 An Isle of Man registered vehicle should not display the EU emblem as the Island is not part of the EU.
 Legislation prescribes that licence plates on Isle of Man registered vehicles should either display GBM or nothing.